fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

 Test a multimodal/vision language model (VLM):

 > **Note:** Vision language models (VLMs) accept multimodal inputs including images, videos, and text.
 They use the `/v1/chat/completions` endpoint with multimodal content in the `messages` parameter.
-Some models may require `--trust-remote-code` or specific chat templates.
+Some models may require `--trust-remote-code`, specific chat templates (e.g., `--chat-template glm-4v` for GLM-4.5V), or other flags like `--max-mamba-cache-size` for NVIDIA Nemotron Nano 2.0 VL.
+Some models like DotsVLM-OCR should NOT use `--trust-remote-code`.

-For VLM models, launch the server normally (no special flags required, unless the model needs `--trust-remote-code` or a specific chat template):
+For VLM models, launch the server normally (add flags as needed for your specific model):

 ```bash
 export SGLANG_MODEL="meta-llama/Llama-3.2-11B-Vision-Instruct"